karimalami7/NSC/README.md

 To begin, please clone this repository.
 This software requires C++ compiler.

-Next, compile the source code with [Makefile](https://github.com/karimalami7/NSC/blob/master/src/makefile).
+Next, change current directory to ./src and compile the source code with [Makefile](https://github.com/karimalami7/NSC/blob/master/src/makefile).

 Then, identify the input dataset and methods to be run with arguments to be set in [run](https://github.com/karimalami7/NSC/blob/master/src/run.sh) file.